 Battery Use

 The life of a solar battery is mainly determined by its use cycles.
-As with laptops and mobile phones, the more a solar battery is charged and discharged, the less time the charge lasts.
+As with laptops and mobile phones, the more a solar battery is charged and discharged, the less time the charge lasts overtime.

 The charging and discharging process is known as the charge cycle.
 It measures: